40th Havana Jazz Festival "Jazz Plaza 2025"

 Highlights of the province are the impressive neoclassical architecture of the provincial capital, the lavish Moorish architecture of Palacio del Valle, the outstanding Fortress of Jagua, the romantic colonial La Reina Cemetery and its historical centre that has been declared UNESCO World Heritage Site.

-During our Support for the Cuban People trip to Cienfuegos, we will engage in authorized Support for the Cuban People activities that are organized by independent Cuban individuals and organizations.
+During our Support for the Cuban People trip to Cienfiegos, we will engage in authorized Support for the Cuban People activities that are organized by independent Cuban individuals and organizations.
 En route, we will visit Korimakao, a cultural community project founded by popular Cuban actor Manuel Porto in the 1990’s in Playa Larga, a very remote rural county in southern Cuba.

 Porto wanted to bring theatre, music and dance to the inhabitants of this isolated area.
 The idea grew into the Korimakao Theatre Troupe & Cultural Project that currently involves local residents and artists.
 This Support for the Cuban People activity will result in a meaningful interaction with the individuals of Cuba.
 We will enjoy a special performance by Korimakao artists, musicians and dancers and present donations of educational & humanitarian items.